andrewcooke/ParserCombinator.jl/README.md

              # the debug config now contains max_iter
 println(source[debug.max_iter:end])   # show the error location "abc"
 ```

+This is a little complex because I don't pre-define a function for
+this case (cf `parse_one()`).
+Please email me if you think I should
+(currently it's unclear what features to support directly, and what to
+leave for "advanced" users).

 For more information see [parsers.jl](src/parsers.jl) and
 [debug.jl](src/debug.jl).